Matomo Analytics Cloud by InnoCraft - GDPR Roadmap

 - Provide data protection awareness training for all staff. - IN PROGRESS

-- Have sought prior written authorisation from the data controller before engaging the services of a sub-processor. - IN PROGRESS
+- Have sought prior written authorisation from the data controller before engaging the services of a sub-processor. - DONE

-- Have appointed a representative within the EU in writing. - IN PROGRESS
+- Have appointed a representative within the EU in writing. - DONE

 - Have effective processes to identify, report, manage and resolve any personal data breaches. - IN PROGRESS